aventresque/EvolvingFMs/readme.md

-# A benchmark for feature selection when feature models evolve
+# A Benchmark for Feature Selection when Feature Models Evolve

 ## Synopsis